Research Results

 Summary

-Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Yusuke Minami (2nd year doctoral student, Department of Materials and Molecular Science, Graduate School of Science) have clarified the mechanism by which platinum particles dispersed with polyvinylpyrrolidone, a polymer compound, function effectively as catalysts for the decomposition of formic acid to produce hydrogen.
+Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Graduate Student Yusuke Minami, a second-year doctoral student in the Department of Materials and Molecular Science at the Graduate School of Science, have elucidated the catalytic mechanism by which platinum nanoparticles dispersed in polyvinylpyrrolidone effectively decompose formic acid to produce hydrogen.

-The results of this research were published in the journal Sustainable Energy & Fuels, published by the Royal Society of Chemistry (RSC).
+This research has been published in Sustainable Energy & Fuels, a journal of the Royal Society of Chemistry (RSC).

 Publication Information